-Therefore it is our opinion that the MDF-faced, single-leaf, hinged access panel, as described in section 4 of this report, is suitable for applications where a fire resistance of 90min is required with respect to the integrity criterion of BS 476: Part 22: 1987, for fire exposure from the opening side.
+Therefore it is our opinion that the MDF-faced single-leaf hinged access panel, as described in section 4 of this report, is suitable for applications where a fire resistance of 90 minutes is required with respect to the integrity criteria of BS 476: Part 22: 1987, for fire exposure from the opening side.

-7 Validity of the Assessment
+7 Validity of the assessment

-7.1 Declaration by Applicant
+7.1 Declaration by applicant

-- We the undersigned confirm that we have read and complied with the obligations placed on us by the UK Fire Test Study Group Resolution No. 82 : 2001. - We confirm that the component or element of structure, which is the subject of this assessment, has not to our knowledge been subjected to a fire test to the Standard against which this assessment is being made. - We agree to withdraw this assessment from circulation should the component or element of structure be the subject of a fire test to the Standard against which this assessment is being made. - We are not aware of any information that could adversely affect the conclusions of this assessment. - If we subsequently become aware of any such information we agree to cease using the assessment and ask BRE Testing to withdraw the assessment.
+- We the undersigned confirm that we have read and complied with the obligations placed on us by the PFPF Guide to Undertaking Assessments in Lieu of Fire Tests. - We confirm that the component or element of structure, which is the subject of this assessment, has not to our knowledge been subjected to a fire test to the Standard against which this assessment is being made. - We agree to withdraw this assessment from circulation should the component or element of structure be the subject of a fire test to the Standard against which this assessment is being made. - We are not aware of any information that could adversely affect the conclusions of this assessment. - If we subsequently become aware of any such information we agree to cease using the assessment and ask BRE Testing to withdraw the assessment.